To stop suspected scam artists in wake of Hurricane Sandy, government hotline is available

 New York City Marathon runners will be taking to the streets of a city still reeling from superstorm Sandy, and many are weighing the pros and cons of running in a disaster zone.

 Tom Keene, editor-at-large at Bloomberg and anchor of Bloomberg News

-More than 128,500 electricity customers in Virginia don't have any power as a result of superstorm Sandy.
+About 6,190 utility customers in Virginia remain without electricity as a result of Superstorm Sandy.

 Mayor Michael Bloomberg says NYC Marathon to go on Sunday despite damage from Superstorm Sandy

 In wake of superstorm Sandy, Romney faces scrutiny for past comments on disaster relief

 The vast destruction wreaked by the storm surge in New York could have been prevented with a sea barrier of the type that protects major cities in Europe, some scientists and engineers say.
 The multibillion-dollar price tag of such a project has been a hindrance, but may appear more palatable after the damage from Superstorm Sandy has been tallied.

 Nets' regular-season debut in Brooklyn on hold because of Sandy's damage; NYC Marathon on

 Along the Georgetown waterfront, workers are peeling up the thick mud covering the walkway with a power washer and snow shovel.